GfellerLab/MHCpExt/README.md

 ### Explanations ####

 This scripts allows you to find cases of C- or N-terminal extensions in large datasets of peptide ligands, assuming that the canonical peptides have length 9.
-It is tehreforeespecially designed to analyse HLA peptidomics datasets
+It is therefore especially designed to analyse HLA peptidomics datasets

 As input, you should give a file containing a list of all peptides (any length).
 Typically, this could be the results of an HLA peptidomics screen on a cell line and tissue sample.